Nillcon248/ngx-base-state/README.md

 ### *ObjectState*

+Extend your class from `ObjectState` to store the object.

+Contains all fields and methods like at `BaseState`, and also:

 | Name              | Arguments                  | Description                                                         |
 |:----------------- |:---------------------------|:--------------------------------------------------------------------|
 | updateWithPartial | value: Partial\<T\>        | update state by merging current state with new partial object       |

 ### *ArrayState*

+Extend your class from `ArrayState` to store the array.

+Contains all fields and methods like at `BaseState`, and also:

 | Name              | Arguments                   | Description                                                                      |
 |:------------------|:----------------------------|:-------------------------------------------------------------------------------- |